Gunmetal-61/FFT-Audio-Speaker-MCU/README.md

 ## 4. Issues

 Right now, the project contains a functioning audio spectrum visualizer, but parameters to adjust the view can only be tweaked in source code.
-Additionally, the spectrum graph shows varying amounts of "noise" depending on how clean the audio signal and power source are.
+Additionally, the spectrum graph and speakers show varying amounts of "noise" depending on how clean the audio signal and power source are.
 This has yet to be fully resolved and may not be possible without reconfiguration and addition of more hardware (decoupling capacitors have already been added).

 Please look at the [project board](https://github.com/users/Gunmetal-61/projects/1) for a more accurate day-to-day view of current issues and features being worked on.